 eXp Realty Brokerage · GTA & Niagara Region

 Financial and lifestyle decisions vary by personal circumstances, market conditions, and timing.
 This checklist reflects our experience working with clients across the GTA and Niagara Region.
-Closing procedures, legal requirements, and transaction costs can change.
-Confirm current requirements with your real estate lawyer, mortgage professional, and Realtor® before making decisions specific to your situation.
+Closing procedures, legal requirements, transaction costs, donation organization policies, and lender terms can change.
+Confirm current requirements with your real estate lawyer, mortgage professional, accountant, and Realtor® before making decisions specific to your situation.

 © 2026 - Keith & Françoise | Real Estate Team | GTA & St. Catharines - EXP REALTY, BROKERAGE Made by Artifakt Digital